 Your child will participate in a range of educational and social programs, as well as having access to challenging and exciting extra curricular activities.
 Over the last few months our transition team has worked to ensure we understand your child's primary school achievements, as well as identifying their future learning needs.
-They have spoken to primary school teachers and met many of the new students through online communication platforms.
+They have spoken to your child's primary school teachers and met many of the new students.